Addison Richards

 Addison Whittaker Richards, Jr. (October 20, 1902 - March 22, 1964) was an American actor of film and television.
 Richards appeared in more than 300 films between 1933 and his death in 1964.

 Biography

-A native of Zanesville, Ohio, Richards was the son of Mr. and Mrs. Addison Richards.
-His grandfather was a mayor of Zanesville.
+Richards was a native of Zanesville, Ohio; his grandfather was a mayor of Zanesville.
 Following his father's death, the family moved to California.
 Richards graduated with a bachelor of arts degree from Washington State College.

 Stage and screen

 In 1931 Addison Richards joined the Pasadena Playhouse as actor and associate director.
 He entered motion pictures in 1933.
 Warner Bros. signed him to a nonexclusive five-year contract in 1934, and he appeared steadily in that studio's feature films.
 His dignified, businesslike demeanor established him as a character actor, and he almost always played professional men of authority: doctors, attorneys, judges, executives, military officers, legislators, prison wardens, etc. Richards became such a fixture at Warners that he can often be seen in the studio's annual blooper reels of the late 1930s (Breakdowns of 1937, etc.).

 While working at Warners he accepted roles offered by other studios: Metro-Goldwyn-Mayer, Paramount Pictures, Universal Pictures, and RKO Radio Pictures.
 Later he also worked at Republic Pictures and Monogram Pictures.
 Today's audiences may recognize him from the James Cagney feature G Men; the Andy Hardy series (as neighbor Polly Benedict's father); the Mae West-W. C. Fields collaboration My Little Chickadee; the Charlie Chan mysteries Charlie Chan in Panama and The Shanghai Cobra; the western Badlands of Dakota, in which he played George Armstrong Custer; the Laurel and Hardy feature A-Haunting We Will Go; the Charlie Chaplin production Monsieur Verdoux; and the Bowery Boys comedy High Society.

 In 1956, Richards appeared as Doc Jennings in The Fastest Gun Alive starring Glenn Ford, and as the marshal in The Broken Star.